How to Use a VPS A Beginner's Guide

 Here are some standard software that you should install

-Databases: If you plan to run dynamic sites or apps, install a database management system.
+• Databases: In case you want to have dynamic sites or applications, install a database management system.
 It’s crucial.
-Common choices include MySQL and PostgreSQL:
+Popular options are MySQL and PostgreSQL:

-To install MySQL on Debian/Ubuntu: sudo apt install MySQL-server.
+• Install MySQL on Debian/Ubuntu sudo apt install MySQL-server.

-Completing these initial tasks—updating the system and installing software—will lay a strong foundation for managing the VPS.
+These early activities such as updating the system and installing software will form a good base to the management of the VPS.
+This will make your hosted applications or websites operate safely in the best way possible. will lay a strong foundation for managing the VPS.
 This will ensure that your hosted apps or websites run securely at their best.

 4. Managing Your VPS: Best Practices